b0d9a/task/README.md

 #### `POST /api/feature-requests`

 Creates a new feature request.
-Status is always set to `OPEN`.
+Status is always initialised to `OPEN`.

 **Request body**
 ```json